Hall County License Hearing Guide

 What It Is

-- Separate From Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly impact your criminal case, and vice versa.
+- Separate from Criminal Court: As mentioned earlier, the ALR hearing is entirely separate from your criminal DUI case.

-- Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS had sufficient legal grounds to suspend your license.
+- Decide if License Suspension is Warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to justify suspending your license.

 How to Prepare